rancher/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

 ---
-title: Restoring Backups—High Availablity Installs
+title: Restoring Backups—High Availability Installs
 weight: 370
 aliases:
   - /rancher/v2.x/en/installation/after-installation/ha-backup-and-restoration/
 ---
 This procedure describes how to restore your a snapshot of `etcd` if you lose your Rancher data in a disaster scenario.

 ## Restoration Outline